Fisheries and Resources Monitoring System

 History

 Exploration for Orange roughy in the SE Atlantic first started in South Africa prior to 1994, but the focus soon shifted to Namibia when an exploratory fishing license was given to a Namibian fishing company to search for commercial deep-water fish species.
 The fishery expanded, extending their fishing range into SEAFO CA in 1995.
-By 2008, a three-year moratorium on Orange roughy was enforced in Namibia and the fishery has not been re-opened yet.
+By 2009, a three-year moratorium on Orange roughy was enforced in Namibia and the fishery has not been re-opened yet.
 There are however some targeted fishing activities as part of the research quota allocated to the vessel that conducts the scientific survey in Namibia.
-Table 1 shows vessels that operated between 1995 and 2005 in the SEAFO CA. These vessels were also involved in the Alfonsino fishery during the same period.
+(Note: catches from the Namibian EEZ are included in Table 3 for comparison purposes).

 Seven Namibian vessels (Table 1) were involved for the period that the fishery occurred in the SEAFO CA, between 1995 and 2005.
 These vessels were also involved in the Alfonsino fishery during the same period.
 The vessels employed the standard New Zealand “Arrow” rough bottom trawl with cut-away lower wings.
 Sweep and bridle lengths were 100 meters and 50 meters respectively.
 A “rock hopper” bobbin rig was used.
 The net had a 5-6-meter headline height when towed at 3- 3.5 knots and had an estimated wingspread of 15 meters.
 The cod end had a mesh of 110 mm.
 Each vessel spends on average 12 days at sea.